rudimk/terraform-templates/vsphere/README.md

 # vSphere

+## Versioning

+This plan works best with Terraform v0.12.0 and the vSphere provider v1.26.0.
+Newer versions tend to break the plan, ostensibly due to changes in the VMware API.

+## Usage

 To begin orchestrating VMs on vSphere, you need to first edit `vars.env`.
 Note that the template is untracked, so any changes you make will _not_ be tracked by Git.

 1. `TF_VAR_vsphere_user`: The admin username for vSphere.